Ensure the safety of changes to your data graph

 TYPE_REMOVED_FROM_INTERFACE: An object removed from an interface used by at least one operation

-Each of these changes adds a required input to a schema element.
-If an operation is actively using an element of your graph and doesn't update itself to add the new required input argument, the GraphQL layer will start returning an error to the operation.
+These changes add a required input to a schema element.
+If an operation is actively using an element of your graph and doesn't add the new required input argument, the data graph will return an error to affected clients.

 REQUIRED_ARG_ADDED: Non-nullable argument added to field used by at least one operation